Celebrating fashion as a creator of environmental and social good.

-“I grew-up on a mountain amongst a lush rainforest in a house designed to minimise environmental impact - think rainwater tanks, stove heated hot water, a compost and a biodiesel fueled car.
-From an early age my father taught me about environmental issues like climate change.
-At 17 years old I was launched into the heart of the fashion industry as a model working globally with brands like Chanel, Gucci and Dior.
-I soon fell in love with the creativity and glamour of the industry, but I began to feel something was amiss.
-The clothing I was modelling to the eye and touch was incredibly beautiful, but I learnt there was a story behind fashion that was not as beautiful; a story about abusing human rights and degrading our natural environmental.
-I realised that a lot of the clothing I was modelling was missing the humanity fundamental to life and I now saw clothing as merely empty aesthetic expressions.
-After this realisation, it became increasingly difficult to surrender myself as a blank canvas to communicate other peoples’ messages that did not reflect my personal values.
-It was wonderful to push the boundaries of creativity through fashion, but I now had my own message to share about an ever beautiful fashion industry.
-My mission is to tell the story of beauty to encourage an ever beautiful future for fashion.
-I hope you make beauty a part of your life so we can create a beautiful world together.”
+“I grew-up in a house designed to minimise environmental impact - think rainwater tanks, stove heated hot water, a compost and a biodiesel fueled car.
+From an early age my father discussed environmental issues like climate change.
+At 17 years old I was launched into the heart of the fashion industry as a model working globally with clients like Chanel, Gucci and Dior.
+I soon began to feel something was amiss.
+The clothing I was modelling to the eye and touch was incredibly beautiful, but I learnt there was a story behind fashion that was not as beautiful; a story about abusing human rights and degrading our natural environment.
+After this realisation, I could no longer surrender myself as a blank canvas to communicate other peoples’ messages that did not reflect my personal values.
+I now had my own message to share about an ever-beautiful world of fashion with social and environmental values.”